Karonda is a berry found growing on shrubs in Goa and the Western Ghats in India in the wild.

 Apparently, this shrub is quite scares but existent all over South Asia and even till Afghanistan.

-I did find a useful little Karonda cultivation e-booklet online, which explains perfectly well on how to grow it successfully in your own orchard.
+I did find a useful little Karonda cultivation e-booklet online, which explains perfectly well on how to grow it successfully in your orchard.

 The Kantam berry is not commercialized at all yet, though the Indian government seems to have an interest in doing so.

-Otherwise you might have the opportunity to roam on some hills to collect the berries by yourself, which is pretty fun!
+Otherwise, you might have the opportunity to roam on some hills to collect the berries by yourself, which is pretty fun!

 If you do come across those little fruit wonders, then you might have the chance to recreate a culinary bliss, such as a pickle, jam, chutney, curry, juice or you can even make of them a fruit tart!